Jessebalves/KeanRoutes/README.md

 ## Summary
-*KeanRoutes is an web application created to help students of Kean University in Union to navigate campus more efficiently..
+*KeanRoutes is an web application created to help students of Kean University in Union to navigate campus more efficiently.
 All of the developers on this project understand how daunting and confusing navigating Kean's campus for the first time can be, as we were all freshman or transfer students trying to navigate our way around campus at one point.*